 We offer a wide range of activities some are organised group events; such as trips out or entertainment of some kind.
 Others are ‘ad hoc’, individual outings for somebody because they have asked for one or perhaps, we feel that they might benefit from a little time out of the house.

-We employ full-time activities organiser who arranges a wide range of group and one to one activities and regular visits from various entertainers.
+We employ a full-time activities Coordinator, Trina Dungavel, who arranges a wide range of group and one to one activities and regular visits from various entertainers.
 Suitable activities will naturally vary between individuals and being part of a close-knit community means that activities will be tailored around each person and their tastes.

 Additionally, people will often suggest or develop their own activity ideas to celebrate a special occasion or to mark a significant event.
 Staff will work with our ladies and gentlemen to develop the activities around a theme which are then planned over several days, e.g. shopping or group craft projects.